iyear/tdl/docs/content/en/guide/download.md

 {{< hint warning >}}
 The extension is only matched with the file name, not the MIME type.
 So it may not work as expected.

-Whitelist and blacklist can not be used at the same time(if you use both whitelist and blacklist, only the whitelist will take effect.).
+Whitelist and blacklist can not be used at the same time.
 {{< /hint >}}

 Whitelist: Only download files with `.jpg` `.png` extension